Suraj-tiwari-github/react-course-v3_Notes/01-fundamentals/README.md

       {books.map((book) => {
         console.log(book);
         const { img, title, author, id } = book;
+// in the above line we are defining the id, section typically we have to define that
+//where the loops is recurring to avoid the warming.
         return <Book book={book} key={id} />;
       })}
     </section>